 At Key Stage 3, all students follow the National Curriculum by studying English, Mathematics, Science, Art, Geography, History, ICT and computing, French and Spanish, Music, Drama, Physical Education, Religious Education and Technology.
-In Year 7 students lay the foundations for their wellbeing with a discrete ‘Health and Wellbeing’ lesson.
-All students have a ‘Character and Culture’ lesson each week on rotation where the citizenship, relationships and sex education and broader themes are explored.
+All students have a personal development plan and discrete taught lessons where the citizenship, relationships and sex education and broader themes are explored.
 The Key Stage 3 curriculum develops a strong foundation for a wide range of subject areas, strengthening skills and building knowledge required for further study, whilst striving to develop a passion and enthusiasm for learning.

 KEY STAGE 4 CURRICULUM